bibrikthesorcerer/calculator-sakhovsky-il/README.md

 | Division by a number less than `0.0001` in `FLOAT_MODE`  | 2  |
 | Invalid input symbol | 3 |
 | Not closed parenthesis | 4 |

+## Repository Update Report

+### SAT-1

+The following functions have been implemented:
+- Functionality for creating (launching) a server.
+- Functionality for receiving POST requests by the server.
+- The ability to run the server at a pre-specified address and port.
+- Returning a base 200 response to any incoming POST request.

+### SAT-2

+`Content-type`, `query`, and `requestBody` verification has been added.

+### SAT-3

+Basic routing has been added, which includes a `/calc` endpoint and a `404` handler.

+### SAT-4

+The following functionality has been added:
+- The class that is responsible for launching the calculator application.
+- Interaction between the server and the written class.

+The server uses the class to run the application using the received input data.

+### SAT-5

+Functionality has been added for checking and, if necessary, compiling the application.

+### SAT-6

+The **Makefile** has been updated to add the `"run-server"` command to run the server.
+(Thanks, Cap)

+### SAT-9

+Support for the `structlog` module in venv has been added, and the `"run-server"` command has been wrapped in venv.

+### SAT-7

+Console logging using structlog has been added, which includes:
+- Logging levels (INFO, ERROR, etc.).
+- Information about the time and date of logging in the ISO-8601 format.
+- Information about unhandled exceptions.

+### SAT-8

+Parallel logging in `JSON` format has been added.
+The received logs are written to a file with the *`.log`* extension.

+### SAT-10

+The `venv` and the `run-server` command in the **Makefile** were fixed.

+### SAT-11

+The following changes have been made:
+- python in the Makefile has been replaced with python3 for compatibility with Ubuntu
+- Fixed a bug when parsing float_mode from a POST request sent to the server
+- Fixed an error when processing arithmetic expressions ending with an operation